Starwort/NEA/README.md

 Additionally, if no solution is found in [depth] moves, it will print a message to standard error stating such: `No solution found in <depth> moves`

-The solver attempts to solve with an initial search depth of 64; if no solution is found, the maximum search depth is doubled, until the specified maximum is exceeded.
+The solver attempts to solve with an initial search depth of 16; if no solution is found, the maximum search depth is incremented by 4 until the specified maximum is exceeded.